awsdocs/amazon-ec2-user-guide-windows/doc_source/compute-optimized-instances.md

   + [Elastic Network Adapter \(ENA\) drivers](enhanced-networking-ena.md) must be installed

   The current [AWS Windows AMIs](windows-ami-version-history.md) meet these requirements\.
++ To get the best performance from your C6i instances, ensure that they have ENA driver version 2\.2\.3 or later\.
+Using an ENA driver earlier than version 2\.0\.0 with these instances causes network interface attachment failures\.
+The following AMIs have a compatible ENA driver\.
+  + AWS Windows AMI from May 2021 or later
 + Instances built on the Nitro System instances support a maximum of 28 attachments, including network interfaces, EBS volumes, and NVMe instance store volumes\.
 For more information, see [Nitro System volume limits](volume_limits.md#instance-type-volume-limits)\.
 + Launching a bare metal instance boots the underlying server, which includes verifying all hardware and firmware components\.
 This means that it can take 20 minutes from the time the instance enters the running state until it becomes available over the network\.
 + To attach or detach EBS volumes or secondary network interfaces from a bare metal instance requires PCIe native hotplug support\.